Johnathan Hoggard: Daytona and Formula Renault

 Hoggard started 2020 competing in the 24 Hours of Daytona for Precision Performance Motorsports, sharing a Lamborghini Huracán GT3 Evo with Brandon Gdovic, Mark Kvamme and Eric Lux.
 They retired after 608 laps due to gearbox problems.

 Hoggard was originally set to twin the Euroformula Open Championship and the Porsche Carrera Cup Asia during the year, driving for Fortec Motorsports and Absolute Racing respectively.
 However, both plans fell through due to the impact of the COVID-19 pandemic, as Fortec pulled out of Euroformula and the season of the one-make GT3 series was cancelled.

 Hoggard was later announced to drive for French outfit R-ace GP in the 2020 Formula Renault Eurocup in round two at Imola in June.
 He replaced Indian driver Kush Maini, who was unable to compete due to financial reasons caused by the COVID-19 pandemic.
 He retired in the pits in both races but was classified as 18th in the second one.

 Formula 3

 Having already driven for several teams in testing, Hoggard joined Jenzer Motorsport to compete in the 2021 FIA Formula 3 Championship, replacing Pierre-Louis Chovet, who left the team after the opening round.
-Hoggard scored his first point in the series, at the 2nd sprint race at Austria.
+Hoggard scored his first point in the series, at the second sprint race at Austria.

-He drove for Hitech Grand Prix in the post-season test but was not signed to the British-based team or any other team for 2022.
+Hoggard drove for Hitech Grand Prix in the post-season test but was not signed to the British-based team or any other team for 2022.